Clearing VMWare Player Recent Virtual Machines list

 Just delete/reorder the entries as desired, save, then start VMWare Player to see the changes.
 VMWare Player will need to be closed before you make the changes, or they will not be saved.

-3 Responses to “Clearing VMWare Player Recent Virtual Machines list”
+12 thoughts on “Clearing VMWare Player Recent Virtual Machines list”